-I’ve read that To Me gets so busy with customers, drivers block the traffic on Macleod Trail.
+I’ve read that To Me gets so busy with customers that drivers block the traffic on Macleod Trail.
 Pro tip – if you don’t want to get honked, pull around and wait in line via the parking lot so you aren’t disrupting the traffic flow.

 We were lucky.
 There was only one car ahead of us, so we waited less than five minutes.
 I ordered Shrimp Salad Rolls ($5), Mango Bubble Tea ($5), Satay Beef Sub ($6), and a Coconut Chicken Sub ($6).

-Size wise, these subs were as big as My Tho BBQ.
+Size-wise, these subs were as big as My Tho BBQ.
 When we got home, the bread was warm and soft from the heat of the filling.
 L appreciated the generous amount of cilantro in his sub.
 The beef was tender, sliced thin and piled high.
 The flavours in the beef sate were more subtle than Thi Thi or Trung Nguyen.
 L wished the vegetables were pickled, but for the price and portion, he’s not complaining.
-The portion was so large, L and I could only eat half our subs.
+The portion was so large that L and I could only eat half our subs.

 One down and 18 more to go!
 For our next banh mi adventure, L wants me to retry his favourite spots – Bake Chef and Thi Thi.
-I want to check out; Ami Tea; Bambu; Bánh Mì Phương Mai; Banh Mi SUB Asian Fusion; Five Spice; La Cay (temporarily closed); Lily Submarines; Lotus Deli; Nan’s Noodle House; Paper Lantern; Pho Chu; Pho Dau Bao; Pure Modern Asian Kitchen; Secret Cafe Vietnamese Sub; and Thai Thien Sub.
-If you know of any spots that I haven’t tried or listed, send me a note.
+I want to check out Ami Tea; Banh Mi SUB Asian Fusion; Five Spice; Lily Submarines; Lotus Deli; Nan’s Noodle House; Paper Lantern; Pho Chu; Pho Dau Bao; Pure Modern Asian Kitchen; Secret Cafe Vietnamese Sub; and Thai Thien Sub.
+Send me a note if you know of any spots I haven’t tried or listed.